Best Bait to Use for Catching Mice in a Nutshell:

 Because the sticky bait cannot be lifted up and carried away by the mouse, it will have to eat it where it finds it and that will usually mean it will trigger the traps, sooner or later.

-How Much Bait Should I Use?
+4. How Much Bait Should You Use?

-Where Do You Place The Bait?
+5. Where Do You Place The Bait?

-In the case of snap traps, the bait needs to be placed on the trigger mechanism.
+In the case of traditional mouse snap traps, the bait needs to be placed on the trigger mechanism.
 There are usually a few short metal spikes on the trigger to hold solid bait, but using sticky bait will work well too.
 Make sure the bait is held securely with snap traps, so that the mouse cannot steal it without triggering the trap.

-If the mouse can get at the bait without entering the trap far enough to trigger the trap, then it will simply eat the bait and go away, thereby negating the reason for baiting the trap in the first place.
+If the mouse can get at the bait without entering far enough to trigger the trap, then it will simply eat the bait and go away, thereby negating the reason for baiting the trap in the first place.

-How Long Do You Leave The Bait In Place For?
+7. How Long Do You Leave The Bait In Place For?

 If you have a serious infestation of mice, you will not be able to keep up with demand for the bait, so this will not be a problem.
 However, if you only have the occasional mouse problem, the bait may be left in the trap for several days without any mouse trying to eat it.